Dispute Resolution Section

 The purpose of the Dispute Resolution Section is to promote statewide rules and uniform standards concerning dispute resolution programs; develop and deliver innovative dispute resolution services to Ohio courts; sponsor training programs for judges, court personnel, and dispute resolution professionals; and provide mediation for Supreme Court litigants, Court of Claims litigants, and Ohio public officials.
 The Section receives advice from and provides assistance to the Commission on Dispute Resolution.

-The Dispute Resolution Section of the Supreme Court of Ohio has two legal extern opportunities for the Spring 2024 semester.
+The Dispute Resolution Section of the Supreme Court of Ohio has legal extern opportunities for the Summer and Fall 2024 semester.

 How to Apply